garbledhamster/blog.zettelkasten.shop/posts/0002_KeepGoingUntilYouMakeIt.md

-> “Every winner and every loser have the same goals...
-It’s the activities that you do that make you unique.”
+> "Every winner and every loser have the same goals...
+It’s the activities that you do that make you unique.
+The goal of the winner is to commit to the activities."
 >
 > — Alex Hormozi